Working in the Netherlands

 Do I need a work permit?

-Whether or not you need a work permit to work in the Netherlands depends on your nationality.
+Whether or not you need a permit to work in the Netherlands depends on your nationality.

 Citizens of Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Germany, Hungary, Finland, France, Greece, Ireland, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and the United Kingdom do not need a work permit and there are no restrictions on the number of hours you can work.